cwervo/old.cwervo.com/source/thoughts/2016/03/consider-offboarding.md

 it actively frustrated the process of trying to grieve peacefully.
-There are certainly lessons to be learned about user experience, user burn out, and a bunch of other important data and meta data that could be generated and processed if we paid more attention to off boarding as a part of the user lifetime.
+There are certainly lessons to be learned about user experience, user burn out, and a bunch of other important data and meta data that could be generated and processed if we paid more attention to offboarding as a part of the user lifetime.
 I plan on writing more about this issue, but this particular piece is more to highlight a list of concerns:

 - We can do better.
 Design for real people, not for users who exist in a vacuum and need to be roped in, notified, and convinced to stay, even if they're unhappy with the experience.